rayererer/nix-config/README.md

 ## TODO:

+ - [ ] Move stuff into services, and all around put modules into directories.
+ - [ ] Move ly out of services.
  - [ ] Expand ssh module.
  - [ ] Fix font stuff.
  - [ ] Add author info to git, and perhaps centralize it.